vkammerer/vkrpi/README.md

 vkrpi
 =====

-Remote communication with device GPIO from the web
+Remote communication with home devices from the web